Dr. Honaramooz's teaching include participation in team-taught courses in the veterinary (DVM) program:

 Dr. Honaramooz's main research program focuses on the study and manipulation of testis stem cells in a variety of species.
 This work has led to a number of ground-breaking results in the fields of reproductive biotechnology and models of testis function.

-Using this system, it has now become feasible to produce sperm even from newborn domestic and wild animals in a host mouse.
-Testis tissue xenografting has opened a new avenue of research in reproductive biology, and the Honaramooz research team's current studies are aimed at introducing this technology as a novel tool for
+His pioneering research introduced “testis tissue xenografting” as an in-vivo model for testis development and initiation of spermatogenesis in the grafted tissue from a variety of donor species in a host mouse.
+Using this system, it has now become feasible to produce sperm from newborn domestic and wild animals or even primates in a laboratory mouse.
+Testis tissue xenografting has opened new avenues of research and Dr. Honaramooz’s research team is currently working to use this system as a novel tool for the:

 Abbasi S, Honaramooz A. 2011.
 "Xenografting of testis tissue from bison calf donors into recipient mice as a strategy for salvaging genetic material."
 Theriogenology.
 76: 607-614.